dutangc/CASdatasets/man-md/ushu18ICAT.md

 # Normalized Hurricane Damages

+## Description

  Normalized Hurricane Damages in the United States: 1900-2005 was studied in Pielke et al. (2008).
 Weinkle et al. (2018) provides a major update to the leading dataset on normalized US hurricane losses in the continental United States from 1900 to 2017.
 Over this period, 197 hurricanes resulted in 206 landfalls with about US$2 trillion in normalized (2018) damage, or just under US$17 billion annually.

 Grinsted et al. (2018) develop a record of normalized damage since 1900 based on an equivalent area of total destruction (ATD).
 Their record of normalized damage, framed in terms of an equivalent area of total destruction, is a more reliable measure for climate-related changes in extreme weather, and can be used for better risk assessments on hurricane disasters.